jingxianthong/3.morse-code-translator-pico-main/README.md

 ### second is morseCODE_ Translator N ACT blink.py
-is a translator from word to morse code and ACT blink( ON borad ACT led).
+is a translator from English to Morse code.py and ACT blink( ON borad ACT led).

 ## third is Pi pico morseCode